ashwanthkumar/gocd-slack-build-notifier/README.md

 - `state` - State of the pipeline at which we should send a notification.
 You can provide multiple values separated by pipe (`|`) symbol.
 Valid values are passed, failed, cancelled, building, fixed, broken or all.
 - `channel` - (Optional) channel where we should send the slack notification.
 This setting for a rule overrides the global setting
 - `owners` - (Optional) list of slack user handles who must be tagged in the message upon notifications
+- `webhookUrl` - (Optional) Use this webhook url instead of the global one.
+Useful if you're using multiple slack teams.

 ## Screenshots
 <img src="https://raw.githubusercontent.com/ashwanthkumar/gocd-slack-build-notifier/master/images/gocd-slack-notifier-demo-with-changes.png" width="400"/>